barisozmen/vibe-coding-game/README.md

 You can play the game at: [game1.bozmen.xyz](https://game1.bozmen.xyz)

 This is what you'll see when you open the game:
 ![alt text](gamescreenshot.png)

-Three.js Third Person Game
+**Controls:**
+- Use W-A-S-D keys to move around.
+- Use mouse left-click to look around.
+- Use left mouse button to interact with objects.

+**Important note:** You might be spawned underwater in the beginning of the game (it's random).
+If so, please look-around to find a land, and go there with W-A-S-D keys.
+As another option, you can just refresh the page, and until you get spawned on land.

 ## Introduction

-Welcome to our Three.js-based 3D RPG game framework!
-This project implements an infinite procedural world generator with low-poly assets, character controls, terrain systems, and collision detection.
+This game implements an infinite procedural world generator with low-poly assets, character controls, terrain systems, and collision detection.
 This document will help you understand the codebase organization, key components, and how to navigate the project.

+##### Techstack:
+- Three.js
+- Vite
+- JavaScript

+##### Glossary:
+- **Third person game (perspective game)**: A game where the player controls a character that is viewed from a third person perspective.
+- **Procedural world generation**: The process of generating a world using algorithms rather than a pre-defined level design.
+- **Low-poly art style**: A style of art that uses simple, blocky shapes to create objects.
+- **Terrain**: The surface of the world.
+- **Chunk**: A part of the world that is generated at once.

 ## Table of Contents